LONE GROVE — Jake Patterson was all smiles as he walked to the dugout following Tuesday night's first game.

 After falling behind 5-0 through three innings, the Cardinals (10-13) finally got on the board with a sacrifice ground ball by Crites, scoring Stephens, who opened the inning with a leadoff walk.

-Page 2 of 2 - After Asher added three more runs to take an 8-1 in the top of the fifth, the Cards responded in the bottom half, as Stephens blasted a grand slam to bring Ardmore within three runs.
+After Asher added three more runs to take an 8-1 in the top of the fifth, the Cards responded in the bottom half, as Stephens blasted a grand slam to bring Ardmore within three runs.

 However, it's as close as Ardmore got after going hitless in the sixth and seventh innings.